Kimberley Mead; LPC-S

 I earned my masters degree in Counseling from St. Edwards University here in Austin, Texas and worked for 4 years as a grief therapist for Austin’s Center for Grief and Loss, as well as Paladin an out patient dual diagnosis program for long term care.
 Over the past 8 years, I have grown a thriving private practice in south Austin.

 I believe that therapy supports restoring and deepening our resiliency by allowing us to work with all the parts of the brain – the emotional, physical, and thinking self.
 Therapy should teach us how to engage and release the remorse and pain of the past, calm our fears of the future, and to live more fully in the here-and-now.
+My approach is relational and draws from my training in NARM, Attachment, SE, and EMDR.

 My clients have expressed that they appreciate my warmth and authentic desire to learn and understand their world, balanced with direction and insight.
 I am committed to providing the most transparent, honest, and supportive therapeutic relationship possible.
 I am open about my thought processes and share my resources with you as I believe that therapy should be engaging and not a mystery.
 The tools for a healthy life should be yours.